 The best place to start?
 A classic color palette that speaks to tradition.
 Some of our favorite home designers have pointed us in the right direction with the timeless combinations below—from perennially popular neutrals to rich jewel tones that never seem to go out of style.
 Whether you're giving a fresh coat of paint to a historic home or hoping to bring some established style to a new build, these designer-vetted color schemes will help you achieve a classic look.

 Scroll on to see these pro-approved picks for a timeless color palette.

 "Greige" is one of our favorite places to start with a color palette simply because it's so versatile.
 Nestled somewhere between gray and beige (as the name suggests), it's an excellent base layer for building upon with more vibrant hues, as seen here.
 “We worked with this client to create a timeless English cottage look and feel for a new townhouse in a north shore suburb of Chicago," explains designer Mark Lavender.

-"This is a classic and timeless design features neutrals on the walls and floors, with pops of color on the furniture and pillows."
+"This classic and timeless design features neutrals on the walls and floors, with pops of color on the furniture and pillows."
 While a rich shade of burnt umber is the primary pop color in the space, more hues begin to present themselves the longer you look at the room.
-"We used reds, blues and oranges for the soft pieces, and pulled this all together with the English inspired tile fireplace surround,” Lavender explains.
+"We used reds, blues, and oranges for the soft pieces, and pulled this all together with the English-inspired tile fireplace surround,” Lavender explains.

 Leaden Gray + White + Wood